vbud/website/src/content/blog/god.md

 ---
 title: "On God"
-description: "The loss and rediscovery of God"
+description: "An atheist comes to a new understanding of God"
 pubDate: "Apr 4 2023"
 tag: "life"
 ---

 I was raised predominantly Pentecostal Christian.
-I even went to a Pentecostal school from grades 4 to 9, where I learned that the world was 6000 years old and that there was, supposedly, a scientific explanation behind Noah's flood.
-In college, I stopped believing in Christianity and became an atheist.
+In college, I stopped going to church and became an atheist.

-I was mostly happy to be rid of the close-minded Christianity I was accustomed to.
-In public high school and college, I was able to ask questions about the world without being told that my faith was lacking.
+I was mostly happy to be rid of the close-minded Christianity that I was accustomed to.
 However, one thing really bothered me as an atheist.
-Like most humans, I've made mistakes, and bad things have happened to me that are outside of my control.
-I found it incredibly reassuring to know that God would forgive us of our sins, and that he had a plan and purpose for every one of us, no matter what.
+Like all humans, I've made mistakes, and bad things have happened to me that are outside of my control.
+When I believed in God, I found it incredibly reassuring to know that God would forgive us of our sins, and that he had a plan and purpose for every one of us, no matter what.
 When I became an atheist, I was faced with the bleak reality that there is no grand plan or purpose.
 I've always found this very difficult to live with.
 I like to overthink things, and I really relied upon God having a plan for us to give me a boost of confidence when I make a decision that I cannot know the full consequences of (e.g. picking a major in college, moving to a new city).

 I thought that, over time, this would bother me less and less and I would eventually be at peace with it.
-Well, fifteen years after becoming an atheist, I realized this still really bothers me in the exact same way it did at the very beginning.
-It also didn't seem to bother other agnostics or atheists I knew, which always surprised me.
+Well, fifteen years after becoming an atheist, I realized this still really bothers me in the exact same way, and I was not at peace with it.
+Interestingly, this didn't seem to bother other agnostics or atheists I knew, which meant that I'm going to have to come to an understanding on my own.

 Recently, I've been reflecting on how I frame some recent life and career decisions.
 This deserves its own post, but essentially I realized that a lot of my decision-making seems to be driven by preventing bad things from happening.
 It's not a bad thing to try to prevent loss, but taking a particular job or deciding to start a company or moving to a new city cannot be solely motivated by loss prevention.